What is it?

 What do we think about this technology?

 This technology is one of the few that is digital but will still work with any smartphone of any generation, for instance just using SMS.
-However, it has several drawbacks: it is rather complex to deploy (scratch code and variable printing is required), it requires connectivity, and worst of all is not reliable.
+However, it has several drawbacks: it is rather complex to deploy (a scratch code and variable printing are required), it requires connectivity, and worst of all it is not reliable.
 Indeed, if a control is performed a second time on a genuine product, it will be indicated as fake.
 Conversely, if a counterfeit uses a code that has not yet been used, the system will consider it as genuine.
-Finally, cases have been reported where counterfeiters just added their own SMS phone number which always answered authentic.
-In practice, from a reliability, deployment, and user-friendliness point of view, it is much more effective to simply print a Cryptoglyph®.
+Finally, cases have been reported where counterfeiters just added their own SMS phone number, which always answered “authentic.”
+In practice, from a reliability, deployment and user-friendliness point of view, it is much more effective to simply print a Cryptoglyph®.